 init since we’re doing more than just initializing a model.

 Change #2: The

 init function now returns a tuple.
 The first element represents the model and the second element represents commands.
-In addition to providing an initial value for our model, we need to tell the Elm runtime what commands to run when it loads our app.
-Since we don’t want to run any commands in the beginning, we simply return
+In addition to providing an initial value for the model, we need to tell the runtime what commands to run when the app is being loaded.
+Since we don’t want to run any commands during initialization, we simply return

-none is a constant also defined in the
+none is a constant which returns an empty list of commands.
+It’s also defined in the

-Let’s say we need to restore the state of our app when it’s launched from a remote server which lies outside the boundary of our app.
-Therefore, we need to rely on the Elm runtime to retrieve the state by returning a command from the
+Let’s say when our app is launched we need to restore its state from a remote server which lies outside the boundary of our app.
+In this scenario, we need to rely on the Elm runtime to retrieve the state by returning a command from

 Change #3: The type annotation has also changed to